ansible-community/ansible-pygments/README.md

 It also provides a [Pygments] style for tools needing to highlight code snippets.

-Unless otherwise noted in the code, it is licensed under the terms of the GNU General Public License v3 or, at your option, later.
+The code is licensed under the terms of the [BSD 2-Clause license].

 ## Using the lexer in [Sphinx]